-As his radius of murders widened, his immediate correspondence after each crime shortened.
-His first contact on July 31st 1969 was just over 7 months after the Lake Herman Road murders, but only 27 days after Blue Rock Springs, his murder of Paul Stine was the next furthest at 40 miles and he corresponded only 2 days later, when he mailed a swatch of Paul Stine's shirt to the San Francisco Chronicle on October 13th 1969, and finally with the Lake Berryessa attack, 50 miles and furthest from Benicia, he wasted no time declaring himself the killer, writing on the car door of Bryan Hartnell's Karmann Ghia minutes after the attack.
-In other words the further he was away from his home residence, the greater his compunction to mail, or in the case of Lake Berryessa to write, what is in effect useable evidence, to authorities sooner.
+As the radius of his murders widened, his immediate correspondence after each crime shortened.
+His first contact on July 31st 1969 was just over 7 months after the Lake Herman Road murders, but only 27 days after Blue Rock Springs.
+His murder of Paul Stine was the next furthest at 40 miles when he corresponded with the San Francisco Chronicle only 2 days later, when he mailed a swatch of Paul Stine's shirt on October 13th 1969.
+His third attack at the shores of Lake Berryessa attack, was the furthest from Benicia at 50 miles, where he wasted no time declaring himself the responsible, writing on the car door of Bryan Hartnell's Karmann Ghia just minutes after the attack.
+In other words, the further he was away from his home residence, the greater his compunction to correspond sooner, what is in effect, evidence that could be used against him.
 He felt the risk was greatly reduced in police centering the investigation to letters and crimes with an increased 'buffer zone'.

 The need for a significant delay between the Lake Herman Road murders and the August 31st 1969 letters, may have been inherent of a man who knew he was just too close for comfort and the heat had to dissipate.
 To wittingly pull the investigation of the Lake Herman Road double murder away from the desired route it had taken, may have veered the focus away from family and friends - something the Zodiac Killer was keen to avoid, with his residence closer than he would have liked.